๐ŸฌHonors Algebra II

 Why This Matters

-Here's the key insight: every exponential model shares the same core structure—an initial value multiplied by a base raised to a power.
+Every exponential model shares the same core structure: an initial value multiplied by a base raised to a power.
 What changes is how we express the rate and what real-world situation we're modeling.
-Don't just memorize formulas; know why continuous compounding uses ee while half-life uses 12\frac{1}{2}, and be ready to convert between forms.
-That's what separates a good test score from a great one.
+Don't just memorize formulas.
+Know why continuous compounding uses ee while half-life uses 12\frac{1}{2}, and be ready to convert between forms.

 The Foundation: Discrete Growth Models

-These models describe growth that happens in distinct steps—yearly, monthly, or at regular intervals.
+These models describe growth that happens in distinct steps: yearly, monthly, or at regular intervals.
 The base of the exponential tells you the growth factor per period.

 Basic Exponential Growth Function

-• The growth factor (1+r)(1 + r) represents the multiplier per time period; a 5% growth rate means you multiply by 1.05 each period
+• The growth factor (1+r)(1 + r) is the multiplier per time period.
+A 5% growth rate means r=0.05r = 0.05, so you multiply by 1.05 each period.
+A town of 10,000 people growing at 5% per year has y=10000(1.05)ty = 10000(1.05)^t.

-• Parameter identification is crucial: aa = initial amount, rr = rate as a decimal, tt = number of time periods
+• Parameter identification is crucial: aa = initial amount, rr = rate as a decimal, tt = number of time periods.

 Compound Interest Formula

-• A=P(1+rn)ntA = P(1 + \frac{r}{n})^{nt} accounts for interest applied multiple times per year—the key modification is dividing rate and multiplying time by nn
+• A=P(1+rn)ntA = P\left(1 + \frac{r}{n}\right)^{nt} accounts for interest applied multiple times per year.
+The key modification is dividing the rate by nn (number of compounding periods per year) and multiplying the exponent by nn.

-Compare: Basic growth y=a(1+r)ty = a(1 + r)^t vs. Compound interest A=P(1+rn)ntA = P(1 + \frac{r}{n})^{nt}—both use the same structure, but compound interest splits the rate across multiple compounding periods.
-If an FRQ gives you "compounded quarterly," you need the second formula with n=4n = 4.
+Compare: Basic growth y=a(1+r)ty = a(1 + r)^t vs. Compound interest A=P(1+rn)ntA = P\left(1 + \frac{r}{n}\right)^{nt}.
+Both use the same structure, but compound interest splits the rate across multiple compounding periods.
+If a problem says "compounded quarterly," you need the second formula with n=4n = 4.

 Continuous Models: When Growth Never Stops

-When compounding happens infinitely often, we shift to models using e2.71828e \approx 2.71828.
-The limit of (1+1n)n(1 + \frac{1}{n})^n as nn \to \infty equals ee—that's why it appears here.
+When compounding happens infinitely often, we shift to models using eโ‰ˆ2.71828e \approx 2.71828.
+The limit of (1+1n)n\left(1 + \frac{1}{n}\right)^n as nโ†’โˆžn \to \infty equals ee.
+That's the mathematical reason it appears here.

 Continuous Compound Interest